neicnordic/neic-sda/docs/db.md

 it may be best to split that work in small chunks.

-Doing so helps in both demonstrating progress as well as avoiding rollbacks of the entire process (and thus working needing to be done) if something fails.
+Doing so helps in both demonstrating progress as well as avoiding rollbacks of the entire process, in case that something fails.
 Each schema migration is done in a transaction.

 Schema versions are integers.
 There is no strong coupling between